• Skip to primary navigation

 Power the Circuit:

-• Check that transistor can handle battery voltage.
+• After that connect battery to give power and check that transistor can handle battery voltage.

 Test the Circuit:

-• Listen to speaker we may hear soft beat or flutter sound.
+• Now listen to speaker we may hear soft beat or flutter sound.

-• Turn C1 slowly until low beat or chirp sound come, this means tuning is working.
+• Then turn C1 slowly until low beat or chirp sound come, this means tuning is working.

 Try Metal Detecting: